 Dec.
-22.

-THE TIME HAS COME, and he that has energy and ability can reap a rich reward.
+22. THE TIME HAS COME, and he that has energ THE TIME HAS COME, and he that has energy and ability can reap a rich reward.
 A safe way to make money.
-The following Receipts, with full directions for the manufacture, for only one dollar.
-Ist.
+The following Receipts, with full directions for the manufacture, for only one dollar:

+1st.
 A superior Black Ink, that will cost only five cents per gallon.